armaber/articles/HDUF/brief.md

       decompiler with inappropriate function bodies.
 This shortcoming does not apply to user mode.
     * An executable solves all functions, cannot solve dependencies.
-* PowerShell *Core* is required. *Desktop 5.1* is slow.
-* Hotpaths are moved to inflight *CSharp* assembly.
-Decompilation can be **8 times** faster.
+* Initially, the tool's objective was GUI rendering through SVG.
+With broad trees being prevalent, a point-and-click is deemed impractical.
+*  `Complete Memory Dump` contains more functions compared to `Kernel Memory`.
 * Decompilation through *kd.exe* can be superseded by *dbgeng.dll* COM interfaces.
-  Direct access to `dbgeng.h` has the benefit of measuring the decompilation process through a progress bar.
-Trimming of function bodies occurs ad hoc.
+  Direct access to `dbgeng.h` gives control to the process: trimming of function bodies occurs ad hoc.
 Parallel *kd.exe* execution binds trimming to disassembly completion.
+  * Speed-up with *kd.exe* is memory file dependent. `IDebugControl::Execute` is not interruptible, `IDebugOutputCallbacks::Output` must retrieve the entire text before it is validated.
   * `IDebugControl::WaitForEvent` fails when clients are created by multiple threads.
     <details><summary>error message:</summary>